jvolheim/Projects/README.md

 # Projects by Justin Volheim
-This repository contains a collection of my projects.
-The projects are organized by category and are listed below.
-Each project is linked to its respecitve folder in the repository with readme description.
+Each project show here is linked to its respecitve readme description.

 ## Machine Learning